eshama1/nsys-metrics-extraction/README.md

+NSYS Analyzer & Visualizer (NAV)

-Python script designed to extract statistics from an NSYS CUDA Trace
+Python script designed to extract and graph statistics from an NSYS Trace database